Guidance

 The workstream’s concluding report was published in March 2024.

-This ongoing workstream aims to strengthen the evidence base on user experiences of the civil legal aid system.
-It investigates user awareness of the system, barriers to access, experiences in securing and working with a provider, and the complexities of legal aid processes.
-The workstream is based on social research, using insights gained from qualitative interviews with users, trusted intermediaries, and legal aid providers.
+This workstream, now concluded, sought to strengthen the evidence base on user experiences of the civil legal aid system.
+It investigated user awareness of the system, barriers to access, experiences in securing and working with a provider, and the complexities of legal aid processes.
+The workstream is based on social research, and used insights gained from qualitative interviews with users, trusted intermediaries, and legal aid providers.

 The first report, published in November 2024, focuses on the perspectives of users and trusted intermediaries.